What is the hardest part of being a recruiter?

 Inconsistent Hours

-If you're networking and searching for passive candidates or potential candidates that are currently in a job, it's unlikely that they'll have time to reply to your emails or messages throughout the day.
+When networking and searching for passive candidates or potential candidates that are currently in a job, it's unlikely that they'll have time to reply to your emails or messages during the working day.
 You'll probably find that they actively reply in the mornings before work, or when they get home in the evenings.

 This can be stressful for recruiters, as you may feel the need to reply instantly, despite not being at work.
 Sometimes, depending on the situation, you may need to reply to an email the evening before a next-day interview or answer an urgent query for a candidate.

 Recruiters can get very absorbed in their day-to-day tasks.
 Whether it be replying to emails, scanning CVs or screening candidates, it can be easy to get tunnel vision as a busy recruiter.
-At HRS, we understand how hard our recruiters work, so we do our best to ensure that our employees have a healthy work/life balance.
-However, some recruiters do not have the tools available to do this, which can be stressful.
+At HRS, we understand how hard recruiters work, so a healthy work-life balance is important to us!
+However, other recruiters might not have the tools available to prioritise this, which can be stressful.

 - Recruiters and candidates can easily form an emotional bond through building a meaningful rapport which can be difficult to separate from your own personal emotions.
-For instance, if your candidate doesn't get selected by the client for the position.
+For instance, you might find it hard not to reply to a query outside of your working hours.

-- The potential inconsistent hours can disrupt a recruiter's schedule and this can be hard to manage.
+- Potential inconsistent hours can disrupt a recruiter's schedule and this can be hard to manage.

-- Due to the fast-paced nature of recruitment, recruiters can often overwork themselves or forget to give themselves a well-deserved break.
+- The fast-paced nature of recruitment means recruiters can often overwork themselves or forget to give themselves a well-deserved break.

 We always recommend frequent breaks, walks, talks with colleagues, and enjoyable lunch breaks to split up the working day.